In short supply: WBS research found few benefits to tariffs, but politicians are copying Trump's approach

 However, these industries may not generate the expected number and range of jobs.
 And often reshoring strategies involve higher investment in automation, machinery and robotics, rather than jobs.

-Trump's focus may have been on bringing back manufacturing jobs back to the US.
+Trump's focus may have been on bringing back manufacturing jobs to the US.
 The truth is that many of these jobs may be gone forever.

 Despite this, Trump has pledged to go even further in applying tariffs if he is re-elected.